 Mississippi Power CEO Ed Holland explains:

-A local blog puts Kemper on the scale of global importance, mitigating potential conflicts over energy.
-The blog points specifically to its use of local resources and the revolutionary Carbon Capture & Sequestration (CCS) technology:
+A local blog puts the Kemper Project on the scale of global importance, mitigating potential conflicts over energy.
+The blog specifically points to Kemper’s use of local resources and the revolutionary Carbon Capture & Sequestration (CCS) technology:

 The Kemper Coal Plant is crucial to the future of coal as a domestic energy resource.
 According to Jonathon Pershing, U.S. Department of Energy, “CCS technology is central to the continued reliance on coal for American power.”
 General Lawson, deputy commander in chief, Headquarters U.S. European Command, Stuttgart-Vaihingen, Germany, cited that the potential impact of Kemper on global energy security and the ripple effect that success might have on obviating future global conflicts.